nervosnetwork/fiber/src/rpc/README.md

 * `shutdown_script` - `Option<Script>`, The script used to receive the channel balance, an optional parameter, default value is the secp256k1_blake160_sighash_all script corresponding to the configured private key
-* `max_tlc_value_in_flight` - `Option<u128>`, The max tlc sum value in flight for the channel, default is u128::MAX
+* `max_tlc_value_in_flight` - `Option<u128>`, The max tlc sum value in flight for the channel, default is u128::MAX This parameter can not be updated after channel is opened.
-* `max_tlc_number_in_flight` - `Option<u64>`, The max tlc number in flight send from our side, default is 125
+* `max_tlc_number_in_flight` - `Option<u64>`, The max tlc number in flight send from our side, default is 125 This parameter can not be updated after channel is opened.
 * `tlc_min_value` - `Option<u128>`, The minimum value for a TLC our side can receive an optional parameter, default is 0, which means we can receive any TLC is larger than 0.
+ This parameter can be updated with rpc `update_channel` later.
 * `tlc_fee_proportional_millionths` - `Option<u128>`, The fee proportional millionths for a TLC, Proportional to the amount of the forwarded tlc.
  The unit is millionths of the amount. default is 1000 which means 0.1%.
+ This parameter can be updated with rpc `update_channel` later.
 * `tlc_expiry_delta` - `Option<u64>`, The expiry delta to forward a tlc, in milliseconds, default to 1 day, which is 24 * 60 * 60 * 1000 milliseconds
+ This parameter can be updated with rpc `update_channel` later.

 ##### Returns